-- In Fallout and Fallout 3, the Vault Dweller and Lone Wanderer, who's badass quotient only increases after leaving the safety of their respective Vaults.
+- In Fallout, Fallout 3, and Fallout 4, the Vault Dweller, Lone Wanderer, and Sole Survivor, whose badass quotients only increase after leaving the safety of their Vaults.

 - Makai Kingdom:The protagonist, Zetta, is a demon lord who is sealed in a sacred book.
 He is more known for his cameo roles in the Disgaea Franchise where he is inevitably identified as "Badass Overlord."

 - Then again, there are so many examples of this trope in the Nippon Ichi universe, but almost all of them pale in comparison to the REAL Overlord Zenon from Disgaea 2: Cursed Memories, who slaughtered 99 Overlords and 1000 Demon Lords.
 IN A SINGLE NIGHT.
 Though technically, she's more on the evil kind.

 - Warframe has the player character Tenno as this.
 After fighting off the Sentinels in an War, and a possible uprising against the Orokin Empire, their original masters, the Tenno were all placed in cryogenic stasis pods to be awaken to any such future threats to humanity.
 New players are introduced to the game this way, playing as a just thawed out of cryo Tenno that was about to be destroyed or captured, only to find that the known portions of the universe and the Solar System has gone to hell.
 Latter on, a common mission involves protecting other, unawoken Tennos' Cryopods from destruction or capture by their enemies.